 1. Make a list of your priorities and goals

-Market and visitor research should be the foundation for all destination marketing planning.
+Market research and visitor research should be the foundation for all destination marketing planning.
 This will give you insights into what your primary focus should be – create awareness around your destination, grow interest around certain activities or promote unknown attractions.
 Another great way to discover what those priorities are is by requesting feedback from local partners, stakeholders as well as locals.

 For starters, especially if your budget is tight, try to focus only on the top one to three priorities for your destination.

 2. Match your goals to the right marketing tactics and activities

 Not all marketing activities and tactics are created equal.
 It’s important to pick the right ones to ensure your marketing efforts are successful.